uwdb/Cosette/artifact.md

    docker run --name hottsql --entrypoint /bin/bash -ti shumo/hottsql
    ```

-   (You can replace `/bin/bash` with your favorite shell, also this command has not been tested in Windows)
+   (You can replace `/bin/bash` with your favorite shell, also this command has not been tested on Windows.)

 ## Run the experiment